What is an MRE

 Don’t Forget the Spoon!

-Eating MRE meals are consumed in the bush and on the go.
-You’ll need water, a metal pot and a stove (or open fire).
-Here’s the thing, some MREs come out drier, and others are liquidy.
-So if you are going to pack anything, pack a spoon.
 The other thing to note is that most people eat an MRE meal straight from the pouch.
 Otherwise, you are dirtying a container of some form that now needs to be washed – in the bush.
 The big tip of the day here is to pack an ultralight LONG spoon.
 Otherwise, you’ll be reaching into the bag with a short spoon.
 Instead of washing dishes in the bush, you’ll be desperate to wash your hands!

-MRE (Meals Ready-To-Eat) Taste Great!
+MRE’s Taste Great!

 Most MRE meals I’ve had were better than ok.
 There’s the odd one where you note not to buy again.
 And, of course, there’s always a handful that tastes amazing.